Seb943/scrapeOP/README.md

 Features/bugs to work on in priority:x
-x if adding a non int is added to an input response exit the program after confirmation x align the text outputs
-- add the rest of the sports and seasons
+x if adding a non int is added to an input response exit the program after confirmation x align the text outputs x add the rest of the sports and seasons
 - add the current season
 - add caching check to see if the files exists before rerunning the reports
 - add the ability to email csvs to someone